2018 Hyndburn Borough Council election

-A by-thirds Hyndburn Borough Council local election, was held on Thursday 03 May 2018.
-Approximately one third of the local council's 35 seats fall up for election on that day.
+A by-thirds Hyndburn Borough Council local election, was held on Thursday 3 May 2018.
+Approximately one third of the local council's 35 seats fell up for election on that day.

 Background

 Before the election Labour had a majority of 26 councillors, Conservatives had 7 councillors, while UKIP 'formerly' had 2 councillors, who have since resigned from that party and had both reverted to become Independents and where one of those seats had been left Vacated, following the death of that councillor.

 Council composition

 Prior to the election the composition of the council was: